PrositKD/3np_Backend/README.md

 Node.js: The runtime environment that enables running TypeScript on the server-side.

-Next.js: A popular framework for server-rendered React applications, used here to build the backend server and handle API requests.
+Next.js: A popular framework for server-rendered React applications, used here to build the backend server and handle API requests following RESTful principles.

-Database (postgreSQL): An efficient and scalable database to manage application data.
+PostgreSQL: A powerful and efficient open-source relational database used to store and manage application data.

 How to Run
 Clone the repository to your local machine.
 Install the required dependencies using npm install.
-Configure the database settings in the appropriate configuration files.
+Configure the PostgreSQL database settings in the appropriate configuration files.
 Run the server using npm run dev.
 Contributing
 Contributions and improvements are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.